kupababra/kupababra/README.md

 ## 🧠 Geek Wisdom
 ```
-echo “True skill doesn’t need to be flashy to be effective.”
+echo "True skill doesn’t need to be flashy to be effective."
 echo "Coffee in hand, memories of infinite loops." ☕💻
 echo "Never go with the mainstream, choose your own path." – written by Idefix.
 ```